- Wildlife Conservation & Management

 Legodimo Wilderness will be running quarterly workshops annually on cultivation and the unique plant species of Botswana.
 Here we would like volunteers to get involved and bring a new perspective to the project.
 In any community local people sometimes need to see the enthusiasm and appreciation outsiders have for their heritage to truly understand the significance of what they have.
 With the completion of this greenhouse another cultural exchange opportunity will be arranged in the form of traditional food and entertainment.

-If you are keen to join this amazing project, please apply online for the Botswana Wildlife Monitoring Project for the dates above.
+If you are keen to join this amazing project, please apply online for the Botswana Eco Wilderness Project for the dates above.

 Click here to find out how you can apply to join one of our conservation placements in southern Africa.